 - What are you currently learning outside of work?

-The thing I like most about these questions is that they can’t really be prepared for.
-For example, the interviewee either follows some people in their field or they don’t.
+For example, a person either follows some people in their field or they don’t.
 Even if they can recall a few names they’re not going to be able to talk at length about who they follow and why unless they actually have the habit of learning from other people.

 Asking questions about “outside of work” can be seen as controversial, but I think it’s only controversial because so many interviewers are looking for a very specific behavior that they think will ultimately come to benefit the company rather than the employee.
 If in response to “what do you create outside of work” someone said “I create a healthy atmosphere for my child to grow up in” that would be just as good (if not better) than if someone said “I contribute to open-source projects” or “I work on my side-business”.

-Of course, despite how the questions are listed here, they’re just starting points.
-They aren’t meant to be asked one after another, in succession.
-The answer to each one should probably reveal more questions to ask.
-I believe it’s called a “conversation”.
-In fact, the exact answers might not even be that important.
+These questions are also just starting points.
+They aren’t meant to be a quiz; they should start a conversation.
+In fact, the answers might not even be that important.
 It might be more valuable to just see the quality of how they communicate.